All Episodes

 He'll be back again tomorrow.

-You can get all the action at Rushlimbaugh.com just looking over this uh Washington Post piece about Louisiana looters saying that uh, you know, the congressional people are uh some of them are dropping proposals for more tax cuts, some have suggested removing pork from the transportation bill, uh, but this forbearance has not touched the Louisiana congressional delegation.
+You can get all the action at rushlimbaugh.com just looking over this Washington Post piece about Louisiana looters saying that the congressional people are some of them are dropping proposals for more tax cuts.

-They want two hundred fifty billion dollars without blinking.
+They want $250 billion without blinking.

-It's the equivalent they say of New York responding to the attacks on the World Trade Center by insisting upon a federally financed stadium in Brooklyn.
+It's the equivalent, they say, of New York responding to the attacks on the World Trade Center by insisting upon a federally financed stadium in Brooklyn.

 It was because the money was allocated by a system of political patronage.

-We're we're willing to help.
+We're willing to help.

-We're willing to help, but but you've got to assure us that we're not going to give the money to the people that have taken money in the past and misused it.
+We're willing to help, but you've got to assure us that we're not going to give the money to the people that have taken money in the past and misused it.

 And that makes no sense.